 shingle – (1) a small unit of prepared roofing designed for installation with similar units in overlapping rows on inclines normally exceeding 25% cover with shingles; and 2) to apply any sheet material in overlapping rows like shingles

-shingling – (1) the procedure of layong parallel felts so that one longitudinal edge of each felt overlaps, and the other longitudinal edge underlaps, an adjacent felt.
+shingling – (1) the procedure of laying parallel felts so that one longitudinal edge of each felt overlaps, and the other longitudinal edge underlaps an adjacent felt.
 (See also ply), Normally, felts are shingled on a slope so that the water flows over rather than against each lap; (2) the application of shingles to a sloped roof

 sieve – an apparatus with square apertures for separating sizes of material

-skater’s cracks – curvilinear crack in a roofing membrane that appear to relate to neither the direction of application of the membrane components nor the substrate components
+skater’s cracks – curvilinear cracks in a roofing membrane that appear to relate to neither the direction of application of the membrane components nor the substrate components

 slag – the fused agglomerate which separates in metal smelting and floats on the surface of the molten metal; see also blast furnace slag